adjtomo/pyadjoint/docs/exp_phase.rst

 Usage
 `````

-The following code snippet illustrates the basic usage of the cross correlation
+The following code snippet illustrates the basic usage of the exponentiated
-traveltime misfit function.
+phase misfit function.

 .. code:: python